Juan Sánchez-Villalobos Ramírez

 Juan Sánchez-Villalobos Ramírez is a fictional character in the Highlander franchise, which covers multiple timelines.
 Born under the name Tak-Ne, he is generally depicted as an Egyptian swordsman who is immortal, unable to die unless beheaded, due to an energy called the Quickening.
 Ramírez is notable for being the mentor and friend of Connor MacLeod, the main protagonist of the first three Highlander films.
-The film Highlander II: The Quickening gave the character an alternate origin as a sorcerer from the planet Zeist who becomes immortal when exiled to Earth, while the director's cut of the same film said he was still an immortal native to Earth but one born during a lost age of advanced technology that existed before recorded history.
+The film Highlander II: The Quickening gave the character an alternative origin as a sorcerer from the planet Zeist who becomes immortal when exiled to Earth, while the director's cut of the same film said he was still an immortal native to Earth but one born during a lost age of advanced technology that existed before recorded history.

 Ramírez was portrayed by Sean Connery in Highlander and Highlander II: The Quickening.
 He is mentioned but never seen in the live-action show Highlander: The Series.
 Other than James Bond, Ramírez is the only character that Connery played in more than one film.

+Conception

+In the original Widen script, Ramirez was known as Juan Cid Romirez and was an alchemist and chief surveyor.
+His origins were unknown but the script hinted that he was a Spanish born Immortal.
+He carried a large broadsword instead of the Dragonshead Katana.

+Gene Hackman, Michael Caine and Peter O'Toole were considered for the role.
+Connery filmed his role in one week as he had other projects pending.
+The opening voice-over by Connery has an echo effect because it was recorded in the bathroom of his Spanish villa, where he had been working on his Spanish accent for the film with a voice coach.
+It was played for the producers over the phone, and they approved of it because they could not discern the quality of the recording.